Agent API (window.midas)

 enums.remove(name)

 Remove an enum definition.
-A warning is returned if columns still reference this enum.
+Returns an ENUM_IN_USE error if columns still reference this enum.

 await window.midas.enums.remove('color');